Is Pepper Spray Restrictions Legal in New York? (2026)

 What the Law Says

-New York law (Penal Law § 265.20) requires pepper spray to be purchased from a licensed firearms dealer or pharmacist and for the container to be of a specific size and composition.
-Unlawful possession or sale is a Class A Misdemeanor.
+New York law (Penal Law § 265.20) mandates that pepper spray be purchased from a licensed firearms dealer or pharmacist.
+The container must be of a specific size and composition (no more than 0.75% OC).
+The law aims to ensure the buyer is eligible and properly instructed, making unlawful possession or sale a Class A Misdemeanor.

 New York Penal Law § 265.20